 Owned spaces – good old websites -delivering client centered digital experiences you control – will become more the norm as the best place for your content to live and to provide services.
 Providing information and services through your online “house” on land you own, not on rented land, as is the case with social media.

-I don’t have a crystal ball and I’m limited by the information I can access and my experiences.
+I don’t have a crystal ball and I’m limited by the information I can access and my lived experiences.
 From where I sit now, I can see – and hope – that these waves of new behaviors are coming for nonprofits and technology.